- The meals are not prepared on the train but are warmed for you.

 - These meals are on six single-night trains

 - All other long-distance trains have Amtrak traditional dining.

-This article is an overview of flex dining and will direct you to the right article if this is not the right article for you.
+This article is an overview of flex dining, with sample menus, and will direct you to the right article if this is not the right article for you.

 Is this the right article for you?

 You are in the right place if your next adventure is one of the trains on the list; if not, you need the traditional dining article.

 If you are in coach class, you need this article.